Sunkware/notthatstuff/README.md

 # not &ensp; that &ensp; stuff

-is based on illustrious [The Infinite Conversation](https://www.infiniteconversation.com/) from Giacomo Miceli, described also on [his site](https://jamez.it/project/the-infinite-conversation/) and in [Scientific American article](https://www.scientificamerican.com/article/what-an-endless-conversation-with-werner-herzog-can-teach-us-about-ai/), — [Large-language-model](https://en.wikipedia.org/wiki/Large_language_model) + [Text-to-speech](https://en.wikipedia.org/wiki/Speech_synthesis) + [Voice-cloning](https://en.wikipedia.org/wiki/Audio_deepfake) [doppelgängers](https://en.wikipedia.org/wiki/Doppelg%C3%A4nger) of more or less famous real persons, trained on respective genuine contents produced by them, exchange plausible written and spoken repliques for as long as someone is able and willing to run the generators.
+is based on illustrious [The Infinite Conversation](https://www.infiniteconversation.com/) from Giacomo Miceli, described also on [his site](https://jamez.it/project/the-infinite-conversation/) and in [Scientific American article](https://www.scientificamerican.com/article/what-an-endless-conversation-with-werner-herzog-can-teach-us-about-ai/), — [Large-language-model](https://en.wikipedia.org/wiki/Large_language_model) + [Text-to-speech](https://en.wikipedia.org/wiki/Speech_synthesis) + [Voice-cloning](https://en.wikipedia.org/wiki/Audio_deepfake) [doppelgängers](https://en.wikipedia.org/wiki/Doppelg%C3%A4nger) of more or less famous real persons, trained and/or fine-tuned on respective genuine contents produced by them, exchange plausible written and spoken repliques for as long as someone is able and willing to run the generators.
 At least, the goal is to (re)implement the concept... yet another time.

-See and hear it in action at [sunkware.org/yau/nts](https://sunkware.org/yau/nts/index.php), — haven't you come here from there, — where, instead of "[Werner Herzog](https://en.wikipedia.org/wiki/Werner_Herzog)" and "[Slavoj Žižek](https://en.wikipedia.org/wiki/Slavoj_%C5%BDi%C5%BEek)" of the original, who discuss art and philosophy, it brings together ("" of) several so-called "experts" or "commentators" after monological videos from their YouTube channels, where they mostly comment on [unprovoked full-scale russian invasion upon Ukraine](https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine).
+See and hear it in action at [sunkware.org/yau/nts](https://sunkware.org/yau/nts/index.php), — haven't you come here from there, — where, instead of "[Werner Herzog](https://en.wikipedia.org/wiki/Werner_Herzog)" and "[Slavoj Žižek](https://en.wikipedia.org/wiki/Slavoj_%C5%BDi%C5%BEek)" of the original, who discuss art and philosophy, it brings together ("" of) several so-called "experts" or "commentators" after monological videos from their YouTube channels, where they mostly comment on [unprovoked full-scale russian invasion, unleashed by putin, upon Ukraine](https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine).

 Now, we suppose, you are interested in its